-Albarello (storage jar) with grotesque ornaments
+Albarello (storage jar) with a horseman

 tin-glazed earthenware (maiolica)